 Where an item of Property, Plant and Equipment with a value over £150,000 has major components whose cost is not less than 20% of the total cost of the asset, the components are treated as separate assets.
-For existing assets, the components are recognised on replacement and the carrying value is considered as part of the annual valuation.
+For existing assets, the components are recognised on replacement until a revaluation is performed.